firemodels/test_bundles/README.md

 [cfast](https://github.com/firemodels/test_bundles/releases/tag/CFAST_TEST).
 The scripts firebot, smokebot and cfastbot run daily testing these programs.
-If the tests pass then test bundles are built with the repo revision used by the bots.
+If the tests pass then test bundles are built with the repo hash used by the bots.
+The repo hashes used are found in the files CFAST_HASH, FDS_HASH and SMOKEVIEW_HASH and also in the release title along with the date and time when the commit was made for that hash.

 <!-- comment -->